Top 5 Highway Barriers for Work Zone Safety

 Hill & Smith Zoneguard® temporary steel barrier, offers the road construction industry a revolutionary temporary barrier solution that provides superior protection.
 A cost-effective alternative to traditional concrete barrier, Zoneguard’s lightweight configuration allows 750 feet to be hauled on one truck and up to 1500 feet to be installed in one hour.
 Zoneguard’s low weight does not affect its performance, as it meets both NCHRP 350 (TL-3 & TL-4) and MASH (TL-3) crash test standards.

-Traditional concrete K-rail or Jersey Barrier is generally considered a device for use on Long-Term Projects.
-With a weight of 4,000 lbs or more, concrete Jersey Barrier requires heavy equipment to install, rearrange, and remove at the end of a project.
-As a result, traditional concrete barrier is often left-in-place for the duration of a project, limiting roadway capacity & flexibility to respond to rush hour traffic congestion.
+Traditional temporary concrete barrier is generally considered a device for use on Long-Term Projects.
+With a weight of 4,000 lbs or more, temporary concrete barrier requires heavy equipment to install, rearrange, and remove at the end of a project.
+As a result, temporary concrete barrier is often left-in-place for the duration of a project, limiting roadway capacity & flexibility to respond to rush hour traffic congestion.
 Commonly cited challenges of using concrete Jersey Barrier or K-Rail include installation/removal time & cost, safety risks of installation/removal in live traffic, and impracticality for Short-Term and Short-Duration work zones and/or where it is desirable to reopen lanes and relieve congestion for rush hour highway traffic.

 Concrete Jersey Barrier Installation